Crudar/akcosky/Preparation/scenario.md

 ## Scenario

-App where user can create an event.
+App where user can create an event and others should be able to react to this created event in form of attendance.
 Basic functions should be: login, register, handling event.
 Event creation should consist of: name, description, time, location, wanted group or selected individuals from specific group.
-Other users should be able to react if they will attend event to which they were invited to.
-They could make some adjustments like change time or change location.
+Other users could make some adjustments like change time or change location and users should be able to // TO DO

 ## Questions